"It's tremendously exciting": NASA astronauts counting down to historic launch aboard SpaceX Crew Dragon this week

 Anticipating the advent of U.S. commercial crew ships, Russia scaled back production of its three-seat Soyuz spacecraft and only two will be launched this year: the Soyuz MS-16/62S vehicle, which carried Cassidy and his two Russian crewmates into space April 9, and the second around October 14.

-At the time of their launch, Cassidy's seat was the last one under contract to NASA.
+At the time of his launch in April, Cassidy's seat was the last one under contract to NASA.
 Since then, agency managers have negotiated one more seat aboard the Soyuz scheduled for launch in October.

 And that's critical to NASA.
 At least one U.S. crew member must be aboard the station at all times to operate U.S. and partner agency equipment and systems.
 The additional Soyuz seat will assure a NASA presence through next spring even if the commercial crew program runs into major delays.